netdata/netdata/docs/netdata-cloud-onprem/getting-started.md

 export AWS_SECRET_ACCESS_KEY=<your_secret_key>
 ```

-The Second one is to use an interactive shell:
+The second one is to use an interactive shell:
 ```bash
 aws configure
 ```